-Thanksgiving traditions are meaningful.
-This was always the most important holiday when I was growing up.
+You can feel good on Thanksgiving even if you’re not feeling good in general.
+Here’s how.
+Our family traditions are meaningful, and Thanksgiving is a touchstone for family unity, even when it doesn’t exist.
+For my family, Thanksgiving was always the most important holiday.
 The religious holidays could cause strife because my family members held a wide variety of beliefs about God and religion.
 Some in my family believed God was a powerful Her.

 And some didn’t believe in any God at all, which enraged those who thought He was with us even in the bathroom.
 I remember my grandmother explaining how as a young girl (in the early days of the 20th century) she was taught to wash without touching herself.
 Which I always thought meant that prayers alone kept her clean.
 My grandmother also didn’t eat tomatoes, having been taught that tomatoes (love apples, she called them) were poisonous, and that bananas could keep you going when medicine failed.
 She lived to be 96, all beliefs intact.